Citing Research Objects#

 • APA citation style uses the following format: Author.
 (Year).
 Title of data set (Version number).
 [Retrieved from] ***OR*** [DOI]

 See Scribbr Citation Styles Guide.
-See also FORCE11 resource.

 Citing Data#

 When sharing a dataset, use the assigned DOI (from the data repository) and add this to your data availability statement at the end of the paper (similar to the acknowledgement section).
 It is important to also cite your dataset in the references themselves, as only the citations in the reference section will contribute to citation counts.
-Data citation is important because it facilitates access, transparency and potentially reproducibility, reuse, and credit for researchers.
-It also provides recognition and visibility for the repositories that share data.
+Data citation is important because it facilitates access, transparency and potentially reproducibility, reuse, and credit for researchers, and might be required when data is shared under a license that requires citation (for example, CC-BY).
+For more information check the chapter about Licensing.

 You can find examples of these statements in the publishers’ (research data) author policies.